Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 Once it has been validated that the model and output accurately represent and solve the initial problem, a next step is to investigate whether or not the *intended* problem was accurately described in the initial problem statement.
 At this step we may find that the original problem statement was missing an important constraint or consideration and must be amended, this process can be iterated until the desired results are achieved.

+In some cases, common-sense structural constraints such as `a machine cannot process multiple jobs at the same time` or `a worker must travel to the job site before starting the job` can be overlooked by a human modeler, or LLM, requiring modification of the model or prompt to ensure their inclusion.

-Mistakes could appear at any step of the process and additional suggestions for troubleshooting models can be found in the :ref:`Testing` section.
+Mistakes could appear at any step of the process and more detailed suggestions for troubleshooting models can be found in the :ref:`Testing` section.

 .. note::
     In practice, the knowledge about the full business process is usually not located with a single person or group, but scattered among larger parts of the organization.
 Hence, it is common that more and more aspects of the business application enter the problem statement when the model solution gets reviewed by additional stakeholders.